-Data released in October showed the U.S. macroeconomic environment and labor market remained resilient despite persistent inflation and an ongoing tightening of monetary policy.
-The first estimate of Gross Domestic Product for the third quarter of 2022 showed that the U.S. grew by an annualized rate of 2.6%, better than the consensus expectation of 2.3%, and breaking a streak of negative readings.
-The September unemployment rate of 3.5% improved from the previous month and was better than the consensus estimate, while the participation rate ticked down to 62.3%.
-The September Consumer Price Index, released October 13, remained near record highs with a year-over-year increase of 3.70%, higher than expectations but in line with the prior month.
-On the corporate earnings front, third quarter aggregate operating earnings were on track to decline 2.5% quarter-over-quarter while increasing nearly 17% year-over-year.
-With just over 57% of S&P 500® Index companies reporting, nearly 80% met or exceeded analyst estimates.
+Macroeconomic data released during October suggested a strong backdrop despite rapidly rising interest rates.
+The first estimate of Gross Domestic Product for the third quarter of 2023 showed that the U.S. grew by an annualized rate of 4.90%, reversing a downward trend over prior months.
+The September unemployment rate of 3.8% matched the prior month but was worse than the consensus estimate, and the participation rate held steady.
+The September Consumer Price Index, released October 12, showed a year-over-year increase of 3.70%, higher than expectations but in line with the prior month.
+On the corporate earnings front, third quarter aggregate operating earnings were on track to climb nearly 2.5% quarter-over-quarter and over 4.8% year-over-year.
+With just over 57% of S&P 500® Index companies reporting, nearly 82% have met or exceeded analyst estimates.

-Implied volatility, as measured by the Cboe® Volatility Index (the VIX®), averaged 30.01 in October – its highest monthly average since June 2020.
-Consistent with its typical relationship, average implied volatility exceeded realized volatility, as measured by the standard deviation of daily returns for the S&P 500® Index, which was 27.95% for the month.
-The VIX® closed September at 31.62 and climbed to an intra-month high of 33.63 on October 11.
+Implied volatility, as measured by the Cboe® Volatility Index (the VIX®), averaged 18.89 in October.
+Consistent with its typical relationship, average implied volatility exceeded realized volatility, as measured by the standard deviation of daily returns for the S&P 500® Index, which was 14.12% for the month.
+The VIX® ended September at 17.52 before reaching an intra-month low of 16.09 on October 11.
 As the equity market softened, the VIX® climbed to an intra-month high of 21.71 on October 20 before closing the quarter at 18.14.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.